nemarvin/nemarvin.github.io/DigitalHistoryResources.md

 * * *

-**The Atlantic Language Archive (Africa, Atlantic Slave Trade, Slavery)** The Atlantic Language Archive is a tool supporting methodological training for scholars interested in using African language material to access the history of Africans whose voices and ideas are poorly represented in traditional archives and supporting teaching with such primary sources in our classrooms. https&#x3A;//atlanticlanguagearchive.georgetown.edu
+**The Atlantic Language Archive (Africa, Atlantic Slave Trade, Slavery)** The Atlantic Language Archive is a tool supporting methodological training for scholars interested in using African language material to access the history of Africans whose voices and ideas are poorly represented in traditional archives and supporting teaching with such primary sources in our classrooms. <https://atlanticlanguagearchive.georgetown.edu>

 * * *

-**Arkansas People’s History Project Presents: The Womens Project (Arkansas History, Sexism, Feminism, Queer History, American History)** “The Arkansas People’s History Project (APHP) is proud to present _The Women’s Project_.
+**Arkansas People’s History Project Presents: The Womens Project (Arkansas History, Sexism, Feminism, Queer History, American History)** “The Arkansas People’s History Project (APHP) is proud to present The Women’s Project.
 This multimedia web exhibit journeys through the early history of a multiracial network of women\* tackling racism, sexism, homophobia, and economic injustice across rural and urban Arkansas starting in 1980.APHP works to research, document, and share formative moments of repression and resistance across Arkansas in collaboration with the people who lived the history.
 We facilitate political education by making resistance narratives accessible to a wider audience and inspiring future generations to propel the work forward.” <https://www.womensprojectstory.org/>

 * * *

 **Rising Above: Rohwer Reconstructed (Arkansas History, Japanese Internment, WWII, American History, Japanese-American History)** “One of ten Japanese-American internment camps established during World War II, the Rohwer Relocation Center in rural Desha County, Arkansas opened on September 18, 1942.
 At the time of its closure on November 30, 1945, the camp had been home - at one time or another - to 11,926 Japanese-Americans forcibly removed from their homes on the West Coast.
 Just as their three years of internment left an indelible mark on the landscape of their lives, so they altered the place called Rohwer, both figuratively and literally.
 Remnants and ruins of the camp still scatter the fields planted in cotton and soybeans, and the Memorial Cemetery, declared a National Historic Monument in 1992, is a somber reminder of the people who lived and worked here.
 Interpretive panels constructed at the site in 2013 tell the abridged history of the camp, but are by necessity too brief to articulate the immensity of the full narrative.
 The documents, maps, and visualizations presented here are fragments of that narrative, pieced together in a technological framework, in an effort to bring the story to life.” <https://risingabove.cast.uark.edu/>

 * * *

 **Mapping Downtown Little Rock History**

 See downtown Little Rock through the lens of historic photos and see how the city’s downtown architectural landscape changed over the years.
 Compare it to the present day (Central Arkansas Library System: CALS Butler Center for Arkansas Studies). <https://robertslibrary.org/mapping-downtown-little-rock/>

 * * *